-The New Century with its arrival brought new threats and risks, despite the new benefits and positive sides.
-Many todav countries are facing various problems in economics. political difficulties, ethnic and religious threats, human rights violations and conflicts between states.
-If we look back in the history, we can freely bring out the fact that there is almost no society which has not been "under fire".
+new benefits and positive sides.
+Many today countries are facing various problems in economics, political difficulties, ethnic and religious threats. human rights violations and conflicts If we look back in the history, we can freely bring out the fact that there is almost no society which has not been "under fire".